Squarespace/pouchdb-lru-cache/README.md

 Deletes the blob associated with the key, or does nothing if the blob doesn't exist or is already deleted.

+Returns a Promise that resolves when the deletion is complete.

 #### Arguments:

 * `key`: the String that identifies the blob.

 ### db.lru.has(key)

-Returns true if the blob is in the store, false if it was deleted, evicted, or never existed.
+Returns a Promise for `true` if the blob is in the store, or `false` if it was deleted, evicted, or never existed.

 #### Arguments: